Shock-OS/Simple-USB-Flasher/README.md

 Simply download and install the .deb package.
 It should work on most modern Debian/Ubuntu-based systems, and is tested and working on Linux Mint 22.1.
 The program currently only comes in .deb format, though it can easily be ported to other distros/Flatpak for those interested in contributing towards that.

+## Terminology
+This README file and the program itself will use the words "image" and "device" often.
+Here's what they mean:

+ - "image" = bootable operating system disk image file (e.g. the .iso file)
+    - "image" does NOT mean "picture"

+ - "device" = USB stick, external USB HDD, external USB SSD, or SD card that can be flashed
+    - "device" does NOT refer to the/a computer, phone, tablet, etc.

 ## Disclaimer

 This program has rigorous built-in safeguards to prevent flashing the computer's internal hard drive.
 It also displays a warning before flashing/erasing a device with an option to cancel.
 However, this program comes with <b>ABSOLUTELY NO WARRANTY</b>, and I am not responsible for unwanted data loss.
 The program is designed to only identify anything mounted under `/media` or `/mnt` as a removable storage device.
 If you have any internal/external drives with important data mounted in these locations, the program may recognize them as a USB stick, so be careful not to select them. <b>YOU HAVE BEEN WARNED!</b>